-Solar for Schools is a Community Benefit Society which has previously installed solar panels on the sites of 4 schools in the Trust.
-The Trust CEO, Marino Charalambous is a Non Executive Director of the CBS on behalf of the Trust.
-No new related party contracts were entered into during the year.
+Solar for Schools is a Community Benefit Society (CBS) which has previously installed solar panels on the sites of 4 schools in the Trust.
+The Trust CEO, Marino Charalambous is a Non-Executive Director of the CBS on behalf of the Trust.
+A new related party contract with Solar for Schools was entered into during the year, increasing the solar panel array at Heron Hall Academy.